 Just west of the Coliseum we see the Roman Forum, the central area of the city around which ancient Rome developed.
 Here was where commerce, business, prostitution, cult worship and the administration of justice took place.
 The Roman Forum was the real historical centre of Republican and Imperial Rome with its ancient temples, triumphal arches, honorary columns, ancient pagan cemeteries and the covered market on four levels.
 Behind the Forum and Palatine Hill lies the Circus Maximus, an ancient Roman chariot racing stadium.

 Third of 3 nights in Rome.
-Maria Alle Fornaci monastery or similar.
-Breakfast and Dinner
+Santa Maria Alle Fornaci monastery or similar.
+Breakfast & Dinner.

-- Accommodation mainly in good 3- and 4-Star hotels.
-All our hotels have en-suite bathrooms and air-conditioning.
+- Accommodation mainly in 4-Star and good 3-Star hotels.
+All our hotels have en-suite bathrooms and heating/cooling.
 Many are in wonderful old buildings which are a feature of the towns where we stay.

 - Land transport by our own coach and by ferry/motorboat.